Alfred Cassirer

 Alfred Cassirer (29 July 1875 – 11 July 1932) was a German engineer, entrepreneur and art collector.

 Life

-Born in Görlitz, Cassirer came from the entrepreneurial Cassirer family and was the youngest son of Louis Cassirer and a brother of Paul, Hugo and Richard Cassirer.
-Together with his brother Hugo Cassirer and his uncle Julius Cassirer owner of the company Kabelwerk Dr. Cassirer und Co. in Berlin-Hakenfelde.
+Born in Görlitz, Cassirer came from the entrepreneurial German-Jewish Cassirer family and was the youngest son of Louis Cassirer and a brother of Paul, Hugo and Richard Cassirer.
+Together, with his brother Hugo Cassirer and his uncle Julius Cassirer, they owned the company Kabelwerk Dr. Cassirer und Co. in Berlin-Hakenfelde.
 Cassirer was also the second representative of Section I of the "Maschinenbau- und Kleineisenindustrie-Berufsgenossenschaft".